 On September 12, 1962, President John F. Kennedy rallied the nation behind our lunar quest with his iconic "We Choose to Go to the Moon" speech at Rice University.
 This moment helped usher in the space age as we now know it.
 As we look back at our past, and ahead to our next great leap, the National Air and Space Museum gathered aerospace ground breakers--scientists, historians, and astronauts from the Apollo-era to today's commercial crew--to commemorate this historic call to action.

 Apollo 50 Keepsakes

-Do you have your Apollo 11 commemorative coin yet?
-These special coins, available from the U.S. Mint just through the end of the year, are the perfect way to mark Apollo 11’s milestone anniversary.
-And as a bonus, a purchase of an Apollo 11 commemorative coin benefits the Museum!
+Special commemorative coins from the U.S. Mint marked Apollo 11’s milestone anniversary.
 Half of the proceeds from the sales of the coins will go to our Destination Moon exhibition.
-Buy in our Museum store, or online.

 Anniversary items are available on the Museum's Apollo 50 online store, powered by Cafe Press.